A Father and a Son Planting a Future

 Time came and went, and the son graduated from college and was looking forward to finding a decent job to become independent and run away from the family home and the constant interference in his life.
 Meanwhile, the father was getting older and weaker and feeling so happy that his son was graduating and began thinking to himself maybe his mission in life is accomplished.
 On that beautiful shiny morning in mid-summer, the son dressed up to go for an exciting job interview for a well-known engineering company.
 He left his room to see his father proudly standing by the door waiting for his handsome young son to march to the interview.
 While he was correcting the collar of his son’s shirt and fixing the direction of his red and blue striped tie with his shaky hands and deteriorating eyesight, he started feeding him some thoughts with a low calm voice this time: “During the interview be proud of yourself.
 Answer their questions to your beliefs not just to please.
 Look them in the eye and keep your chin high.
 Be positive and have confidence, do not worry if you will get the job or not.”
 The son got a little bit agitated and just wanted to slip from his Dad’s hands to go and get the job and to be free from all that.

 The son arrived at the company address, he looked at the amazing, beautiful, and well-trimmed landscape.
 Somehow, he noticed a loose hose running unnecessary extra water and causing flooding on one side of the garden.
 He couldn’t help himself, remembering his father’s advice to be responsible, so he went and shut off the tap.
 Arriving at the main door he noticed the handle was too loose and about to come apart, again he remembered his Dad’s face telling him: fix it.
 So, he pulled out his handy accessories on his key chain and tightened the screws.
-There was no receptionist or welcoming staff only signs of directions to go upstairs, to the right, to the left, and to sit in the waiting room till someone calls your name.
-Again, he noticed the excessive lights on in an unoccupied area and started switching off some of them as he was passing through.
+There was no receptionist or welcoming staff only signs of direction to go upstairs, to the right, to the left, and to sit in the waiting room till someone calls your name.
+Again, he noticed tilted painting on the wall, he just volunteered to adjusted it.